GunnarMUC/RAG-Indexer-Interface/README.md

 - **Index Documents:** Process and break documents (e.g., PDFs) into smaller, manageable chunks.
 - **Store & Retrieve Information:** Save document embeddings in a vector database (using LanceDB) and search using similarity.
-- **Generate Responses:** Use an AI model (via the OpenAI API) to provide concise answers based on the retrieved context.
+- **Generate Responses:** Use Claude AI model to provide concise answers based on the retrieved context.
 - **Evaluate Responses:** Compare the generated response against expected answers and view the reasoning behind the evaluation.

+## Key Features

+- **Claude AI Integration:** Uses Anthropic's Claude for text generation
+- **Local Embeddings:** Uses sentence-transformers for vector embeddings (no API costs)
+- **Graceful Fallbacks:** Handles missing API keys gracefully
+- **Modular Architecture:** Easy to extend and customize components

 ## Architecture

 - **Pipeline (src/rag_pipeline.py):**
   Orchestrates the process using:

-  - **Datastore:** Manages embeddings and vector storage.
+  - **Datastore:** Manages embeddings and vector storage using LanceDB.
-  - **Indexer:** Processes documents and creates data chunks.
-Two versions are available—a basic PDF indexer and one using the Docling package.
+  - **Indexer:** Processes documents and creates data chunks using the Docling package.
-  - **Retriever:** Searches the datastore to pull relevant document segments.
+  - **Retriever:** Searches the datastore to pull relevant document segments with optional Cohere reranking.
-  - **ResponseGenerator:** Generates answers by calling the AI service.
+  - **ResponseGenerator:** Generates answers by calling the Claude AI service.
   - **Evaluator:** Compares the AI responses to expected answers and explains the outcome.

 - **Interfaces (interface/):**